foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HW_cables.rst

 Are the schematic and layout source files available?
 ----------------------------------------------------

-Yes, the complete |foxBMS| schematic and layout files are available in EAGLE format in the HTML documentation in the section :ref:`hw_layout_schematic`.
+Yes, the complete |foxbms| schematic and layout files are available in EAGLE format in the HTML documentation in the section :ref:`hw_layout_schematic`.

 Have both primary MCU and secondry MCU to be connected?
 -------------------------------------------------------